Yohan460/go-jamf-api/api/docs/CloudLdapServerResponse.md

 `func (o *CloudLdapServerResponse) HasConnectionType() bool`

 HasConnectionType returns a boolean if a field has been set.

+### GetMembershipCalculationOptimizationEnabled

+`func (o *CloudLdapServerResponse) GetMembershipCalculationOptimizationEnabled() bool`

+GetMembershipCalculationOptimizationEnabled returns the MembershipCalculationOptimizationEnabled field if non-nil, zero value otherwise.

+### GetMembershipCalculationOptimizationEnabledOk

+`func (o *CloudLdapServerResponse) GetMembershipCalculationOptimizationEnabledOk() (*bool, bool)`

+GetMembershipCalculationOptimizationEnabledOk returns a tuple with the MembershipCalculationOptimizationEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMembershipCalculationOptimizationEnabled

+`func (o *CloudLdapServerResponse) SetMembershipCalculationOptimizationEnabled(v bool)`

+SetMembershipCalculationOptimizationEnabled sets MembershipCalculationOptimizationEnabled field to given value.

+### HasMembershipCalculationOptimizationEnabled

+`func (o *CloudLdapServerResponse) HasMembershipCalculationOptimizationEnabled() bool`

+HasMembershipCalculationOptimizationEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)